AhmadBahr/Restaurant-Finder/README.md

 - Open your browser and go to http://localhost:3000 to view the website.

 - Set up PostgreSQL:
-.
-Ensure PostgreSQL is installed and running on your machine.
   Create a database named restaurant_finder.
   Update the database configuration in the config/config.json file with your PostgreSQL username, password, and database details.

 ## Features